goharbor/harbor/docs/installation_guide_ova.md

 12. When the appliance is ready, check from vSphere Web Client for its IP address.
 Open a browser and type in the URL `http(s)://harbor_ip_address` or `http(s)://harbor_host_name`.
 Log in as the admin user and verify Harbor has been successfully installed.

-13. For information on how to use Harbor, please refer to [User Guide of Harbor](user_guide.md).
+13. For information on how to use Harbor, please refer to [User Guide of Harbor Virtual Appliance](user_guide_ova.md).

 ## Getting Certificate of Harbor's CA

 By default, Harbor uses a self-signed certificate in HTTPS.
-A Docker client or a VCH needs to trust the certificate of Harbor's CA in order to interact with Harbor.
+A Docker client or a VCH needs to trust the self-signed certificate of Harbor's CA in order to interact with Harbor.
-To download the certificate of Harbor's CA and import into a Docker client, follow the below steps:
+To download the certificate of Harbor's CA and import into a Docker client, follow the below steps.
+If a certificate issued by a public known CA is used, the below steps are not needed.

 1. Log in Harbor's UI as an admin user.
 2. Click on the admin's name at the upper left corner and select **"About"** from the drop-down menu.